-The focus of Attorney Eric L. Green’s practice is taxpayer representation before the IRS, Department of Justice Tax Division, Connecticut Department of Revenue Services and Massachusetts Department of Revenue as well as handling probate matters, estate planning for individuals and business owners and tax planning for closely held businesses.
+The focus of Attorney Eric L. Green’s practice is taxpayer representation before the IRS, Department of Justice Tax Division and state departments of revenue.
 He is a frequent lecturer on tax topics, including estate planning, and handling tax audits and tax controversies.
 Eric is the creator, author and lecturer for CCH’s Certificate Program in IRS Representation, which trains other professionals to handle IRS matters on behalf of clients.
 The course is available at CCH here.
 Mr. Green has also been quoted in USA Today, CreditCard.com, Consumer Reports Financial News, and has been published in The National Underwriter, and Connecticut CPA Magazine, and he is an advisor and columnist for CCH’s Journal of Tax Practice & Procedure.

 Illustrative Client Cases include the following:

 Attorney Green has served as adjunct faculty at the University of Connecticut School of Law where he taught law students to handle taxpayer representation matters in the low income taxpayer clinic.
 Prior to practicing law, Eric served as a senior tax consultant for national and international accounting firms, including KPMG and Deloitte & Touche.

 Attorney Green’s commitment to professional excellence is demonstrated by his involvement in numerous professional organizations.
 He is a past Chair of the American Bar Association’s Closely Held Businesses Committee, and has served as the chairman of the subcommittees on Business Succession Planning and Estate Planning.
 Attorney Green is a past Chair of the Connecticut Bar Association’s Tax Section and is a Member of its Estate & Probate Section.